Protecting Classifiers From Attacks: Protecting classifiers from attacks

+This section analyses in detail the robustification of classifiers by modifying their operational stage.
+When observing instance $x'$, we model our uncertainty about the latent originating instance $x$ through a distribution $p(x \vert x')$ and perform inference about $x$ proposing a formal way to sample from such distribution, thus accounting for the lack of knowledge about the attack.
+However, sampling from this distribution is harder, especially in large scale settings, and Section \ref{sec:diff} proposes an approach that bypasses this harder step, modifying instead the training stage.

-Suppose we model our uncertainty about the origin $x$ of the attack through a distribution $p(x|x')$ with support over the set ${\cal X}$ of reasonable originating features $x$.
-Then, the expected utility that the classifier would get for her classification decision $y_C$ would be
+Suppose for the moment that we are actually able to model our uncertainty about the originating covariates $x$ given the observed $x'$ through a distribution $p(x|x')$ with support ${\cal X}_{x'}$, the set of reasonable instances $x$ leading to $x'$ if attacked.
+Based on (\ref{monay2}), the expected utility that the classifier would get for a classification decision $y_C$ would be